Beliavsky/Fortran-code-on-GitHub/README.md

 [Microbenchmarks](https://github.com/JuliaLang/Microbenchmarks): micro benchmark comparison of Julia against other languages, including Fortran, from JuliaLang

+[miniApps-for-hpc](https://github.com/vlkale/miniApps-for-hpc): set of small codes representative of larger application programs run on supercomputers, by Vivek Kale.
+The reason that these codes were developed was to experiment with performance optimizations done on larger application programs.

 [NetworkDynamicsBenchmarks](https://github.com/PIK-ICoNe/NetworkDynamicsBenchmarks): scripts for benchmarking dynamical systems on networks, from paper "NetworkDynamics.jl -- Composing and simulating complex networks in Julia", by Michael Lindner et al.

 [nwchem-tce-triples-kernels](https://github.com/jeffhammond/nwchem-tce-triples-kernels): NWChem TCE CCSD(T) loop-driven kernels for performance optimization experiments, by jeffhammond